CellChat

 Figure 1: Schematic of representative signal pathways for cell-cell communication.

-Spatial transcriptomics is a great input dataset for these methods because many cell interactions are observed between cells in close proximity.
+Spatial transcriptomics is a great input dataset for these methods because cell interactions are oftentimes between cells in close proximity.
 The coordinates become a powerful input parameter to improve the accuracy of interaction results.

 CellChat

-CellChat is a method that was originally published by Jin et. al (2021) and then updated several years later Jin et al. (2025) to incorporate spatial coordinates into the model.
-The output is are lists of significant ligand-receptor interactions between cell types
+CellChat is a method that was originally published by Jin et al., 2021, and then updated several years later Jin et al., 2025, to incorporate spatial coordinates into the model.
+The outputs of CellChat are lists of significant ligand-receptor interactions between cell types.

 Figure 2: Overview of CellChat method.

-First, the authors created a database of known ligand-receptor interactions from the literature classified as: secreted signaling, extracellular matrix recepotrs, and cell-cell contact.
-This database is used in conjunction with your own dataset and its cell type labels to identify communcations between populations.
+First, the authors created a database of known ligand-receptor interactions from the literature classified as: secreted signaling, extracellular matrix recepotrs and cell-cell contact.
+This database is used in conjunction with your own dataset and its celltype labels to identify communcations between populations.
 In essence, the method identifies overexpressed ligand receptors from the database in your own data to measure association using the principle of mass action.
+Using this assumption, if there is high expression of a ligand in a cell type and high expression of a receptor, then the probability of ligand-receptor interaction strength is high.

 Running cellchat

 CellChat was written such that you run the workflow on one sample at a time and then merge all datasets together to run a comparative analysis.
 So here, we are going to focus on the ligand-receptor results for our P5CRC dataset.
-As this is a new analysis, we will create a new script titled 0X_cellchat.R:
+As this is a new analysis, we will create a new script titled 09_cellchat.R and place it within our scripts directory:

 # CellChat